Bizaki

-Bizaki (بيزكي) (Note: Also romanized as Bīzakī and Bīzekī) is a village in Hasan Reza Rural District of the Central District of Juybar County, Mazandaran province, Iran.
+Bizaki (بيزكي) (Note: Also romanized as Bīzakī and Bīzekī) is a village in Hasan Reza Rural District of the Central District in Juybar County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,589 in 415 households.
 The following census in 2011 counted 1,525 people in 460 households.
 The 2016 census measured the population of the village as 1,768 people in 596 households.
 It was the most populous village in its rural district.